tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 - This strategy is useful for workloads that must secure compute resources without delays due to capacity shortages.

 ##### Considerations
 - Cost isn't considered.
-The selected VM sizes may include the most expensive options if they're the most readily available.
+The selected VM sizes may include more expensive options if those are the most readily available.
 - No user-defined ranking is required.
 Unlike the `Prioritized` allocation strategy, the selection process is fully automated based on Azure’s capacity insights.
 - VM allocation is region-dependent.
 Availability may vary across Azure regions, and the selection process adapts accordingly.
 - Best suited for critical workloads.
 This strategy is ideal when securing VMs is more important than optimizing for cost.